Doctors rule out Ebola infection in Romanian patient

 The man flew to Romania from Nigeria on July 25 in good medical condition.
-Later he had symptoms of high fever, vomiting and diarrhoea.
+Later he had symptoms of high fever, vomiting and diarrhea.

 "We've taken all epidemiological data, step by step, and we found those elements that rule out Ebola infection in this patient in a 99 percent proportion," Adrian Streinu-Cercel, director of the Matei Bals Infectious Diseases Institute, told reporters.